Dark Meat vs. White Meat: Which Turkey Is Healthier?

 Here we take a look at the differences between the two types of turkey when it comes to calories and nutrients.

-Turkey Day is around the corner and many of us are gearing up for a big Thanksgiving feast.
-As a registered dietitian and associate nutrition editor of EatingWell Magazine, I'm often asked about the healthiest and worst holiday foods.
+Turkey Day is around the corner and many of us are gearing up with plans for eating turkey.
+As a registered dietitian, I'm often asked about the healthiest and worst holiday foods.
 (Green Bean Casserole or Sweet Potato Casserole?
 Gravy or Cranberry Sauce?
 Find out the Best & Worst Thanksgiving Foods.)

 Although I'm not into "judging" foods, it can be hard to ignore the nutritional differences between foods.
 Take turkey, for example.

 Don't Miss: Bad Foods You Should Be Eating

 Turkey is one of the most straightforward dishes on the Thanksgiving table.
 Sure, there are ways to up the sinful factor (my sister, for instance, sometimes insists that we dress the bird in strips of bacon before roasting it), but a basic roast turkey has little in the way of caloric surprises.
 Which brings us to the important question—which is healthier: white or dark meat?

 Ounce for ounce, white turkey breast meat trumps dark meat, calorically speaking.